 It’s not enough to have a backup plugin and know how to create a backup.
 You need to be sure the website backups will work if you need to restore it.
-Below we cover some best practices to ensure you have complete confidence in your backups starting with your first backup.
+Be prepared ahead of time if you need to restore one of your WordPress Backups you’ve created using the Total Upkeep Plugin.

 Schedule WordPress Backups

 You make changes on a regular basis.
 Therefore, you should create backups on a regular basis.

 Download a WordPress Backup

 A web server hack can harm your backup in the worst case.
 Therefore, you should download backups to your local machine after creating them.